GitSparTV/GitSparTV/lua-portfolio.md

 Teaching and helping, code-reviewing since 2018.
 Read "Programming In Lua" book (written by Lua authors).

-Developing my own Lua course that covers everything from basic things up to Lua C API. (can be shown on a request).
+Developing my own Lua course that covers everything from basic things up to Lua C API. (can be shown on request).

 Developing [my own Lua-derived language](https://github.com/GitSparTV/LLLua) made in LuaJIT that compiles to bytecode.